-First thing that we’ll look into this article is how to change the row height for a specific group of cells.
+First thing that we’ll look into in this article is how to change the row height for a specific group of cells.
 You can change row height by simply dragging the row border upwards or downwards to increase or decrease height respectively.
 Once the row height is changed, you can use the Format Painter tool from Excel to apply the same formatting across different rows.
 Suppose we have data as shown below.
 This data specifies the Employee Names and the Monthly Income for the same:

 Now, we would like to apply the same row height for other cells of this Excel book.
 This is an easy task with the help of Format Painter utility in Excel.